 If you’re looking to get a MINI of your own, here are the basics of how you might purchase or lease one directly through MINI, along with the rebates, incentives and alternatives you could use.

 Because BMW Motor Group owns MINI, BMW Financial Services is the lender behind MINI Financial Services.
 As a whole, the company finances 1.5 million new retail contracts each year.
 To handle this type of volume, loan applications are sorted into credit tiers.
 The higher the tier, the better loan offer.
-To be in one of the top tiers and get the best offers, you generally need a credit score of 675 or higher.
+To be in one of the top tiers and get your best offers, you generally need a credit score of 675 or higher.
 If you don’t know what your credit score is, you can check it at LendingTree.
-And if it’s not the best, you can read about how to get an auto loan with poor credit.
+And if it’s not your best, you can read about how to get an auto loan with poor credit.

 Ask for a tier bump.
 Your credit score is not the only factor that determines your credit tier.
 Other factors include credit history, income, assets, debt and down payment.
-If you don’t receive the best financing offer, ask your salesperson or finance manager what it would take to get a tier bump.
+If you don’t receive your best financing offer, ask your salesperson or finance manager what it would take to get a tier bump.
 Reasons you might deserve one include high assets, high income, low debt, a large down payment and positive credit history.
 Even if you don’t have the best score, you might have positive things on your credit history that could point in your favor, like paying off a retail installment loan.

 Like most auto manufacturers, MINI entices customers with rebates and incentive programs.
 How much each is worth and which models they apply to can change depending on the time of year and the vehicle location.
 This may not be an exhaustive list, so check the MINI website or dealership for more information.